Todd Field

-William Todd Field (born February 24, 1964) is an American actor and filmmaker.
-He is known for directing In the Bedroom (2001), Little Children (2006), and Tár (2022), films nominated for a combined fourteen Academy Awards.
-Field has personally received six Academy Award nominations for his films, two for Best Picture, two for Best Adapted Screenplay, one for Best Director, and one for Best Original Screenplay.
+William Todd Field (born February 24, 1964) is an American filmmaker and actor.
+He is known for directing In the Bedroom (2001), Little Children (2006), and Tár (2022), which were nominated for a combined fourteen Academy Awards.
+Field has personally received six Academy Award nominations for his films; two for Best Picture, two for Best Adapted Screenplay, one for Best Director, and one for Best Original Screenplay.
+He also co-created the concept for bubble gum brand Big League Chew.

+Before establishing himself as a filmmaker, Field appeared as an actor in such films as Victor Nuñez's Ruby in Paradise (1993), Nicole Holofcener's Walking and Talking (1996), and Stanley Kubrick's Eyes Wide Shut (1999).

 Early life

 Field was born in Pomona, California, where his family ran a poultry farm.
 When Field turned two, his family moved to Portland, Oregon, where his father went to work as a salesman, and his mother became a school librarian.
 At an early age, he became interested in performing sleight-of-hand and later music.

 As a child in Portland, Field was a batboy for the Portland Mavericks, a single A independent minor league baseball team owned by Hollywood actor Bing Russell.
 Kurt Russell, Bing's son and later an actor in his own right, also played for the Portland Mavericks during this time.
 Field and Mavericks pitching coach Rob Nelson created the first batch of Big League Chew in the Field family kitchen.
 In 1980, Nelson and former New York Yankees all-star Jim Bouton sold the idea to the Wrigley Company.
-Since that time over 800 million pouches have been sold worldwide.
+Since that time more than a billion pouches have been sold worldwide.

-Education

-A budding jazz musician, at the age of sixteen Field became a member of the Big Band at Mount Hood Community College in Gresham, Oregon.
+A budding jazz musician, at the age of sixteen Field became a member of the Lab Band at Mount Hood Community College in Gresham, Oregon.
 Headed by Larry McVey, the band had become a proving-ground and regular stop for Stan Kenton and Mel Tormé when they were looking for new players.
 It was here Field played trombone along with his friend, trumpeter and future Grammy Award Winner Chris Botti.
 During this same time he also worked as a non-union projectionist at a second-run movie theater.
 Field graduated with his class from Centennial High School on Portland's east side and briefly attended Southern Oregon State College (now Southern Oregon University) in Ashland on a music scholarship, but left after his freshman year favoring a move to New York to study acting with Robert X. Modica at his renowned Carnegie Hall Studio.
 Soon after, Field began performing with the Ark Theatre Company as both an actor and musician.
-He received his Master of Fine Arts from the AFI Conservatory.

-Career

-Field has worked in varying capacities as an actor, director, producer, composer, screenwriter, and editor.
-Field began making motion pictures after Woody Allen cast him in Radio Days (1987).
-He went on to work with some of America's greatest filmmakers, including Stanley Kubrick, Victor Nuñez, Lloyd Kaufman and Carl Franklin.
-During the 1990s, Todd Field worked as the primary film editor for Troma Entertainment, editing films like Tromeo and Juliet.